wp-plugins/polylang/readme.txt

 = 1.5.1 =

 * Fix: Bad redirection if /language/ is added to urls (introduced in 1.5)
+* Fix: Nav menu locations are not saved in customizer (introduced in 1.4)

 = 1.5 (2014-05-29) =